nagarjuna-m-3/TechNewsApp/README.md

-A TECH news app which uses an API to generate latest news and makes use of scroll view.
-Fetch news from API and list them inside a RecyclerView, Made using Kotlin
+A TECH news app which uses an API to generate latest news and makes use of a RecyclerView.
+Fetch news from API and list , Made using Kotlin